 - Regular company-wide meetings were introduced in which updates and questions could be communicated and an internal communication platform/app was introduced to facilitate communication.

-To improve their digital maturity new digital tools, processes and internal platforms were facilitated across the board.
+New digital tools, processes and internal platforms were facilitated across the board in Technology Transformations.
 A common strategy is to invest in or build up own digital start-ups.
 Especially in larger, traditional companies the freedom of a small independent organization can help to speed up development and more experimental approaches.

 As we cluster digital maturity into data, information and knowledge, following the DIKW pyramid, we were pleased to see that (of course!) data generation and extraction of information from users and product data played an important role in all transformations.
 Only if a company is able to generate knowledge from actual user and usage data can you be sure to reach real customers with your innovations.